The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Tracey Emin’s Tattoo (signed) is estimated to be worth between £750 and £1,100.
-This digital print, created in 2002, has shown consistent value growth, with an average annual growth rate of 3%.
-This work has an auction history of 9 total sales since its entry to the market in November 2007.
-In the last 12 months, there have been no sales, but in the last five years, the hammer price has ranged from £700 in July 2022 to £800 in December 2020.
-The average return to the seller over the last five years is £637.
-The edition size of this artwork is limited to 200.
+The value of Tracey Emin's Tattoo (signed) is estimated to be worth between £650 and £1,000.
+This digital print, created in 2002, has shown consistent value growth, with an average annual growth rate of 5%.
+This artwork has an auction history of nine total sales since its initial sale in November 2007.
+In the past five years, the hammer price has ranged from £700 in July 2022 to £800 in December 2020.
+The average return to the seller over the past five years has been £617.
+This work is part of a limited edition of 200.

 Meaning & Analysis